aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 ---
-title: Migrate to Aiven for OpenSearch® using snapshots
+title: Migrate data to Aiven for OpenSearch® using snapshots
+sidebar_label: Migrate snapshot data
 ---

 import Tabs from '@theme/Tabs';